 Regardless if you're on Purple side, don't walk through brush or river to get to lane; if on Blue side, you may have to walk through tri-brush, but use caution and don’t walk through river to lane.
 In general, try and take the safe route there, taking into account the information on the screen (can you see enemy bot lane?).
 Once you get to the lane, you have two options:

 If the enemy is within range, tag them an auto.
 As Ashe's auto-attacks apply a slow, she is rewarded greatly for harassing enemies.
 If they're not in range (or behind minions so a Volley would be ineffective), start auto-attacking the minions, but ensure you get the last hit when the creep is on low health.
 Landing the killing blow on an enemy minion or neutral monster not only awards you Experience and Gold, vital towards buying items and levelling up, but also allows you to farm safely without unintentionally pushing your lane.
+When you auto-attack your lane without deliberation you tend to kill your minions faster than the enemy team (unless they also do the same thing).
+This can lead to you pushing the lane towards the enemy tower, which isn't necessarily safe if you don't have vision of the enemy team.
 Last hitting as the ADC is incredibly important.
 At the beginning of the game, you want to kill as many minions as possible, as early as possible.

 Exceptions to the rule: If your support has a Relic Shield charge up, allow them to last hit the siege (these start spawning on wave 3) or melee minions, as they grant more gold.
 Communicate with your support before laning phase as to what minions they want to last hit with the Relic, tell them to ping which ones they want to take and when they ping them let them have it.